If you wonder why a compressor regulator leaks, you have come to the right page. Read, on find out how to fix it, too!

 Most regulators have a diaphragm inside them.
 It is on this diaphragm that the air pressure, in the line from the tank to the air tool, acts.
 We’ll not discuss this operation of the air regulator further here, as this is covered in the information page on air regulators linked from earlier in this article.

-Whether it be a reaction to the compressor lubricating oils, which are not compatible with many forms of rubber, or just stress from too many cycles, sometimes this diaphragm inside the regulator cracks and leaks.
-A typical air regulator diaphragm is shown in this next image.
+Whether it be a reaction to the compressor lubricating oils, which are not compatible with many forms of rubber, diaphragms, or just stress from too many cycles of increasing and lowering pressure, sometimes this diaphragm inside the regulator cracks and leaks.
+One air regulator diaphragm is shown in this next image.

-Depending on the size of the regulator in question, and whether it's a low-cost, made-in-China chunk of crap, you may not be able to get parts for the regulator to enable you to disassemble it and replace the diaphragm.
+Depending on the size of the regulator in question, and whether it’s a low-cost, made-in-China chunk of crap or a name-brand that may, coincidentally, also be made in the Orient, you may or may not be able to get parts for the regulator to enable you to disassemble it and replace the diaphragm.